Faces of NILD

 The NILD Board of Directors congratulates and honors our Executive Director on the successful completion of her doctoral studies in May 2019 from the Johns Hopkins University.
 These exhausting years of rigorous and demanding study while serving as an active and fully engaged leader of NILD have prepared Dr. Kristin Barbour for greater levels of service to the needs of students, therapists, and schools.
 Join the Board of Directors in congratulating Kristin for this outstanding accomplishment.

 Derek J Keenan EdD, NILD Board Chair

 Director of Operations

-Stephanie holds a MBA from Liberty University and is passionate about learning and business development.
-She has nearly 20 years of business management and operations experience.
+Stephanie holds an MBA from Liberty University and is passionate about learning and business development.
+She has nearly 20 years of business management and operations experience and is an advisory board member for the University of Richmond’s Customer Experience Program.
 Stephanie has been married to Cameron for almost 20 years and they have two wonderful children, Bella and Jonah.

 Allison Jenson, M.A., Professionally Certified Educational Therapist (PCET)